The 7 concerns school leaders have about taking catering in house and why you should consider a management support service.

 There are a number of legal requirements when the catering moves in house.
 The school will need to register as a food business and ensure that a food safety system with risk assessments is in place and followed.
 Current food hygiene, allergen and health and safety legislation will need to be adhered to and staff trained to follow it.

-We also train your staff to Level 2 Food safety in catering accredited by HABC and provide in-house training for Ecoli, Allergens, Natasha’s Law, H&S and Customer care.
+We train all your staff to Level 2 Food safety in catering accredited by HABC and provide in-house training for Allergens, Health & Safety and Customer care.

 3 – What does it cost?